sherdooh/sherdooh/README.md

-- 👋 Hi, I’m @sherdooh
+- 👋 Hi, my name is Shadrack and my username @sherdooh
-- 👀 I’m interested in web development.
-I've done HTML, CSS and Js.
+- 👀 I’m interested in devoloping mobile and desktop apps.
-- 🌱 I’m currently learning Js frameworks(Node&React) and python for web
+- 🌱 I’m currently learning software Engineering at ALX
-- 💞️ I’m looking to collaborate on building websites and desktop apps
+- 💞️ I’m looking to collaborate on building creative real-world (problem solving) projects
-- 📫 How to reach me sherkiplah@gmail.com
+- 📫 How to reach me at Sherkiplah@gmail.com

 <!---
 sherdooh/sherdooh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.